Traffic to Malicious Websites Spiking as more Employees Take Up Work from Home

 In regards to the malware pathology, Heimdal™ Security’s internal data reveals that more than 80% of detected malware were trojans; adware, phishing, and rootkits account for the rest.

-Since the beginning of the phenomenon, no data exfil attempts have been registered or any cues that would point to the existence of a criminal infrastructure.
+Since the beginning of the phenomenon, no data exfil attempts have been registered or any cues that would point to the existence of criminal infrastructure.
 Based on the available data, the forensic analysis concludes that the spike in malicious attacks and infections is due to the fact that most employees fail to observe strict cybersecurity protocols when working remotely.

 Work from home cybersecurity recommendations